A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

-Having developed the homotopy theoretical context supporting the once-extended Quinn TQFT, Section \ref{sec:def-once-extended} is devoted to its explicit construction, in three different forms.
+Having developed the homotopy-theoretical framework for the once-extended Quinn TQFT, Section \ref{sec:def-once-extended} is devoted to its explicit construction, in three different forms.
 Let $\Bc$ be a homotopy finite space.
 Similarly to the case of Quinn's finite total homotopy TQFT, we have an assignment, $\Bc^{(-)}\colon\tcob{n} \to \mathbf{2span}(HF)$, sending each manifold, cobordism, or extended cobordism to its space of maps to $\Bc$.
 This preserves all compositions, identities, and unitors, up to natural homeomorphisms.
-Finally, the once-extended Quinn TQFT, is defined by the composite functor,
+Finally, the once-extended Quinn TQFT, is defined from the composite,

 This is treated in Subsection \ref{sec:once extended}.
 We check later, in Subsection \ref{Quinn_is_sym_mon}, that indeed this bifunctor can naturally be given the structure of a symmetric monoidal bifunctor.